VGE - Vertical Grading Editor

 Command Started - Select Location

-Creates an PI with the station adopted from the location selected by the user and with the elevation (elevation) being adopted from the surface or Design Constraint as shown in the Snap To field (by default, this is the sampled (existing) surface).
+Creates an PVI with the station adopted from the location selected by the user and with the elevation (elevation) being adopted from the surface or Design Constraint as shown in the Snap To field (by default, this is the sampled (existing) surface).
 Upon starting the command the Vertical Grading Editor prompt will display Select Station on <Snap To>.
-Use the mouse pointer to locate the station where the PI is required.
-An PI will be created with elevations applied based on the surface/constraint shown in the Snap To field, with a VC length of .001m.
+Use the mouse pointer to locate the station where the PVI is required.
+An PVI will be created with elevations applied based on the surface/constraint shown in the Snap To field, with a VC length of .001m.

 Example shown, below: